-And so, God brought the promised destruction, back to Genesis chapter 27.
-God brought the promised destruction.
-And the destruction, you remember, matched the iniquity back in chapter 6, God says in verse 5, “The wickedness of man was great on the earth and every intent of the thought of his heart was only evil continually,” and that’s what it takes for judgment to come.
-Verse 12, “Then the rain fell for 40 days and 40 nights.”
-The earth had received its new shape in that first day and the rain kept coming, kept coming.
+And so, God brought the promised destruction.
+Back to Genesis chapter 27, God brought the promised destruction.
+And the destruction, you remember, matched the iniquity.
+Back in chapter 6, God says in verse 5, “The wickedness of man was great on the earth, and every intent of the thought of his heart was only evil continually,” and that’s what it takes for judgment to come.
+Verse 12, “Then the rain fell for forty days and forty nights.”
+The earth had received its new shape in that first day and the rain kept coming - kept coming.

 In - I have to tell you this - Psalm 36 - just thought of it, don’t want to leave it out.
 Psalm 36, verse 5, “Thy lovingkindness, O Lord, extends to the heavens.
 Thy faithfulness reaches to the skies.
 Thy righteousness is like the mountains of God.
 Thy judgments are like a great deep.
 O Lord” - listen to this - “thou preservest man and beast.
 How precious is thy lovingkindness, O God, and the children of men take refuge in the shadow of thy wings.
 They drink their fill of the abundance of thy house, and thou dost give them to drink of the river of thy delights; for with these, the fountain of life, in thy light we see light.”